Welcome

 Counsellor

 My name is Sarah and I am a fully qualified counsellor, based in Bournemouth, in the UK.
-I work online with Zoom and Skype and on the phone.
+I work online with Zoom or Skype.

-Please see my profile at the National Counselling Society.
+Please see my profile at the National Counselling and Psychotherapy Society.

 Please email me at info@sarahgrahamcounselling.com